Set Current Location

 Center For Creative Photography is one of the nation's finest museums of photographic art.
 Founded in 1975 with the aid of world-renowned photographer Ansel Adams as part of the University of Arizona Art Complex, the Center is now an established institution offering public access to its large photo collection and research facilities.
 Today it is home to over 200 archival photo collections, as well as 90,000 photos by over 2,200 photographers.
 Gifts and photo publications are available at the on-site gift store.

-This is the oldest archaeological museum in the Southwest, and the best place in Tucson to learn about the life of Arizona's Indians, both past and present.
+Arizona State Museum is one of the oldest archaeological museum in the Southwest, and the best place in Tucson to learn about the life of Arizona's Indians, both past and present.
 Impressive displays of Indian art tell the cultural history of the American Southwest and Northern Mexico.
 There is also a good natural history section demonstrating earth and climate changes in the area.
 A museum shop is also located on-site and sells related books and crafts.

-Tucson Botanical Gardens is a major Tucson tourist attraction, and not just for plant lovers.
-Apart from a rich collection of cactus and desert wildflowers, the gardens offer an educational walk around the history of the native Tohono O'odham Indians and the efforts of local scientists to preserve native seeds.
+Tucson Botanical Gardens is a major tourist attraction in the city that's not meant just for plant lovers.
+Apart from a rich collection of cacti and desert wildflowers, the gardens offer an educational walk around the history of the native Tohono O'odham Indians and the efforts of local scientists to preserve native seeds.
 Don't miss the wonderful Nuestro Jardin, the traditional Mexican-American neighborhood garden, or the shaded restaurant patio.

 Located in downtown Tucson, the Tucson Children's Museum offers interactive exhibit areas that allow children to explore and discover things for themselves.
 The different exhibits here are constantly changing, but in the past have included Dinosaur Canyon, the TCM Bakery and Farmer's Market, Wee World, the ZOOMzone, and the Ocean Discovery Center.
 Parents just love bringing their children here because not only will the little ones have a great time, but they will learn something as well.